junobuild/docs/docs/intro.md

 :::

-## Integrating in an existing app

-After creating your satellite, you're ready to put it to use.
-Follow our [step-by-step guidance](./add-juno-to-an-app/setup) to install the SDK and initialize your app, establishing communication with your satellite.
+---

 ## Local development

-Unsure about launching satellites in production?
-Primarily interested in local development?
+Want to develop locally before going live?
+Or just want to test out Juno in a non-production environment?

-Try our [local development emulator](./guides/local-development.md).
-It allows you to build and test your projects in an environment that closely mirrors production, without the commitment of a live deployment.
+Use our [local development emulator](./guides/local-development.md) to build and test your projects in an environment that closely mirrors production, without needing to deploy live.

 :::tip

-The emulator is available with all starting templates.
-Run `npm create juno@latest` to start a new project.
+The emulator comes with all starter templates.
+Just run `npm create juno@latest` to begin.

 :::

+---

 ## Further Details

-Explore the features of Juno through the detailed documentation:
+Dive deeper into Juno’s capabilities with our feature-rich documentation:

 - [Authentication](build/authentication.md)
 - [Datastore](build/datastore.md)